griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 # ...
 ```

-We can instantiate the tool in `app.py` after upserting the data.
+We can instantiate the Tool in `app.py` after upserting the data.
 We'll provide a `description` so the LLM knows when to use it, and also access to the `query_engine` and `namespace`.

 ```python title="app.py" hl_lines="9-15"
 # ...